 A stage one alert requires the City to provide public information on the drought and requests voluntary demand reductions from water users.
-Stages two through four call for increased public information, mandatory water demand reductions, and an increasing drought surcharge to reduce water demands to meet supply levels and maintain the revenue base.
+Stages two through four calls for increased public information, mandatory water demand reductions, and an increasing drought surcharge to reduce water demands to meet supply levels and maintain the revenue base.
 Since the implementation of the Drought Management Plan, a stage one alert was required in 1991 and in 2003, when the Salt River Project reduced deliveries of raw water to the City by one-third.
 In January 2005, Salt River Project restored deliveries back to normal levels due to winter rains that filled the Salt and Verde Rivers' reservoirs.
-On April 15, 2005, the City lifted the stage one alert, and no alerts have been issued since.
+On April 15, 2005, the City lifted the stage one alert.